AUCKLAND, NZ & KAISERAUGST, CH

-New Zealand dairy co-operative Fonterra and Royal DSM, a global science-based company active in health, nutrition and sustainable living, have signed a collaboration agreement to accelerate the transition to lower methane agriculture.
+New Zealand dairy co-operative Fonterra and Royal dsm-firmenich, a global science-based company active in health, nutrition and sustainable living, have signed a collaboration agreement to accelerate the transition to lower methane agriculture.

 Fonterra is committed to addressing agricultural greenhouse gas emissions as part of its sustainability drive to ensure a healthier planet.
 Methane is a major challenge for the agriculture sector, particularly in New Zealand, where it makes up almost half of the nation’s greenhouse gas emissions.
 Finding and applying solutions that would significantly contribute to achieving Paris Agreement commitments and New Zealand Zero-Carbon goals is a key priority for both companies.

 dsm-firmenich has developed a feed additive, called Bovaer®, which effectively and consistently reduces methane emissions from cows by over 30%.
 The solution has recently been featured by the World Resources Institute as one of the ten global break-through technologies that can help to feed the world sustainably.

 Fonterra Group Director Farm Source Richard Allen stressed that finding a solution to the methane challenge requires more than just the hard graft farmers are putting in.
 “We need to find a breakthrough in reducing emissions from cows and Bovaer® could provide exactly that.
 This work with dsm-firmenich is an exciting opportunity for the Co-op.”

 In addition, Fonterra’s Chief Technology Officer, Jeremy Hill, said: “We have a long-standing relationship with dsm-firmenich globally, both in innovation and operations.
 Several years ago DSM introduced me to Bovaer® and we wanted to explore and validate how this could contribute to Fonterra’s global sustainability aspirations.”